rucdatascience/HL-GST/README.md

-# Scaling Up Group Steiner Tree Search on Graphs: A Two-hop Label Based Approach
+# L4G: Efficient Two-hop Label Management for Searching Group Steiner Trees

 The introduction of these files are as follows.